-Asbestosis is a disease that affects the tissues of the lungs with scarring, making it extremely difficult to breathe.
-The disease moves slowly but gets worse as times goes on.
-Some victims may feel no symptoms at all while others may experience a range of serious effects, which closely mimic mesothelioma symptoms.
+Asbestosis, a slow-moving disease caused by asbestos exposure, affects the tissues of the lungs with scarring, which makes it difficult to breathe.
+Some victims may feel no symptoms at all while others may experience a range of acute effects, which closely mimic mesothelioma symptoms.

 Causes of Asbestosis

-Although mesothelioma cancer and asbestosis closely resemble each other, it’s important to remember that while mesothelioma is a disease in which cancerous cells build up on several different body parts (most typically, the lungs), asbestosis is an illness in which scar tissue develops on the lungs.
+Although mesothelioma cancer and asbestosis closely resemble each other, mesothelioma is a disease in which cancerous cells build upon several different body parts (most typically, the lungs), but asbestosis is an illness in which scar tissue develops on the lungs.

 Symptoms and Diagnosis of Asbestosis